 CAUTION Damage of the pump piston Removing pump heads in a position other than the maintenance position can damage the pump piston. \rightarrow Before switching off the pump, bring it to the maintenance position.
+CAUTION Damage of pump drives The pump drive can be damaged if the pump initializes after switching it on without having the pump head installed properly. → Use the Lab Advisor maintenance procedure for replacing pump heads. ightarrow Install the pump head correctly before switching on the pump.
 NOTE This procedure describes the replacement of the left pump head assembly.
 Similarly, the right pump head assembly can be replaced.
 One pump head assembly consists of two pump heads, which are both removed at the same time.